Land Rover Discovery By Vilner Has Fine, Leather Upholstery, Wood Trim

 The customer wanted to keep the build subtle.

-The Land Rover Discovery is getting a little long in the tooth since debuting in 2016, but new work from Vilner gives the crossover some much-needed upgrades.
+New work from Vilner gives the previous-generation Land Rover Discovery a fresh look by updating the cabin.
 The client came to the company saying: "I want a change.
 I want something little, yet noticeably different.
 I want it to be clear that it is a Vilner project, no second thoughts – I trust you entirely."

 Vilner's work focuses on the Discovery's interior, and the company leaves the exterior alone.
 The most obvious change is that the seats feature brown leather with a raised diamond pattern for a three-dimensional effect.
 Wood now adorns the steering wheel, door panels, and center console.
 The company also covers the roof and sunvisors with Alcantara.
 The changes are subtle but improve the vehicle's appearance.